-Experience the Blessing Difference: Hospice and Palliative Care
+Experience the Blessing Difference: Hospice Care

 - Accessibility: Blessing Hospice and Palliative Care is a non-profit organization.
 Services are covered by Medicare, Medicaid and most private insurance.
 However, support by The Blessing Foundation allows us to provide care to patients and families regardless of their ability to pay.

 The goal of hospice care is comfort rather than cure.
 It allows a loved one to pass away peacefully and naturally without extraordinary interventions.

 Hospice care is not just for the last few days of life.
 To achieve the best quality of life for your loved one, seek hospice care as soon as possible in their final journey.
 This compassionate step ensures your loved one can take full advantage of the physical, emotional and spiritual benefits of hospice care for as long as possible.